gerbenvoshol/shvault/README.md

 # Disclaimer

 This software is provided "AS IS", without warranty of any kind.
-Always verify the results with official Illumina software or consult with a qualified professional to interpret the data.